Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Green Goddess Dressing

-2. Add in mayonnaise and sour cream to the greens.
-Now right to the food processor throw in some mayonnaise and sour cream (read more on these ingredients below).
+Right into the food processor, throw in some mayonnaise and sour cream (read more on these ingredients below).
 Follow those with some lemon juice, salt, pepper, and honey.
 All of these can be adjusted, so start with half the amount called for and add more to your taste.

 What is Green Goddess Dressing